Please feel free to contact any Outreach Committee member to ask questions, become involved, or offer suggestions.

 Ongoing once-yearly activities

 St. B’s largest Outreach fundraiser, the Flea Market takes place every year on the Saturday following Labor Day.
-We accept donations of gently used furniture, electronics, books, housewares, toys, collectibles, clothing, and other treasures over the summer (from the end of June until the beginning of September).
-Drop off your donations on Sunday mornings between 9 am and 12 noon or Wednesday evenings from 7-9 pm.
+We accept donations of gently used furniture, electronics, books, housewares, toys, collectibles, clothing, and other treasures over the summer (July through August).
+Drop off your donations on Sunday mornings between 8:00 and 11:00 am or Wednesday evenings from 7:00 – 9:00 pm.
 Sorting and pricing of donations takes place every Wednesday in July and August, and this time provides an opportunity for getting to know one another, too.
 Then we get to sell the items we have collected on Market Day!

 MLK Day of Service